the-programmers-hangout/website/src/content/site/rules.md

 You can do so by citing a passage from ToS of a service you're trying to scrape via modmail.
 Until then, the conversation is prohibited.

+### Do not discuss crypto currencies, NFTs, and blockchain development.
+All discussions of crypto currencies, including but not limited to investing advice, market state, environmental impact and technology changes are banned.
+Similarly all discussions of NFTs are banned.
+Blockchain development project discussions are also banned unless approved by the staff team on a case by case basis.
+If you have questions contact modmail.

 ## 4. Don't obstruct moderation

 These rules try to cover as much as possible but unforseenable situations could arise and will be up to the staff's discretion